Barton Lidice Beneš

-Barton Lidice Beneš (November 16, 1942 - Hackensack, New Jersey – May 30, 2012 - New York) was an artist who lived and worked in New York City.
+Barton Lidice Beneš (November 16, 1942, Hackensack, New Jersey – May 30, 2012, New York) was an artist who lived and worked in New York City.
 He studied at Pratt Institute, Brooklyn, New York and Beaux-Arts, Avignon, France.

 Early life

-Before Benĕs attended Pratt Institute, he lived with his grandparents in Brooklyn, New York.
+Before Beneš attended Pratt Institute, he lived with his grandparents in Brooklyn, New York.
 As a teenager he made the U.S. Olympic speed skating team, while smoking a pack of cigarettes a day.
-It became clear around 17 years old that Barton had a flair for the contradictory, and the romantic.
+It became clear around 17 years old that Beneš had a flair for the contradictory, and the romantic.
 He would often walk around the city bare foot saying “I thought it was romantic to be a pig”.
-Around this time in his life Benĕs would sneak out and go to a mob-run gay bar named New Colony.
+Around this time in his life Beneš would sneak out and go to a mob-run gay bar named New Colony.
 While spending time there he was asked to complete an installation for customers to view.
 After being hired for his first piece he was given a job designing window installations for New Colony.
 While working for New Colony he met a man named Howard Meyer.

-Benĕs and Howard soon moved in with each other and began their careers from home.
-Not soon after in 1969 Barton was contracted and put on his first exhibit “Leather and Lace”, a show involving him strapped naked to a padded leather table.
+Beneš and Howard soon moved in with each other and began their careers from home.
+Not soon after in 1969 Beneš was contracted and put on his first exhibit “Leather and Lace”, a show involving him strapped naked to a padded leather table.
 He was then changed when he traveled to Africa to create his last painting.
 While in Africa his views of art evolved towards an obsession with Africa's tribal culture, artifacts, and erotica.